-The countries agreeing to the five-year moratorium on germline research were entrusted with discussing the future of this technology within wider society.
+The countries agreeing to the five-year moratorium on germline research were entrusted with discussing the future of this technology within broader society.
 It’s a conversation that, I believe, is worth having because it’s possible germline editing will one day be mainstream.
 But who should determine when and if scientists are allowed to continue this work?
 Scientists?
 Politicians?
 Moms?
 Or should the development of germline editing technology be on voting ballots in democratic nations?

 Regulating the Research

 The international moratorium on germline editing comes to an end in four years.
-Scientists working with CRSPR-Cas9 are taking that time to determine how to proceed responsibly and ethically, possibly on a case by case basis.
+Scientists working with CRSPR-Cas9 are taking that time to determine how to proceed responsibly and ethically, possibly on a case-by-case basis.
 This will inevitably vary by country.
 Will the rewards outweigh the risks of their work?
 Will there be a public consensus?
 How will culture and religion define the parameters for each country moving forward?

 Will opting out of germline gene editing be the unethical thing to do in the future?
 When considering the disease resistance and elimination of genetic disorders, it’s not hard to imagine judgment on those who refuse to partake.
 Why would anyone not want the absolute healthiest, strongest, smartest baby they can conceive?
 Just look at how far somatic gene therapy has come.
 Gene therapy for X-SCID has all but been perfected since the Paris Leukemia incident.
 In 2019, the National Institute of Health said infants diagnosed with X-SCID can now safely correct their immune systems with gene therapy treatment — a remarkable advancement.
 Gene therapy has also successfully treated hemophilia and blindness from retinitis pigmentosa.